zhuyiyi-123/COOREM/README.md

 # COOREM

 The implementation for the paper "Constrained Offline Black-Box Optimization via Risk Evaluation and Management".
+The main paper and the appendix are in the main.pdf and appendix.pdf respectively, which are contained in the folder named paper

 ## 💻Setup